sean-gugler/DeathmazeFairPlay/README.md

 * Rare possibility of getting illogical text when defeating the dog.
 * Dropping the jar would silently empty it.
 * Arriving after a teleport should always face open space.
 If you arrive facing a wall, your first move can be forward through it.
+* Protect the "screen holes" in memory for better compatibility with later models of Apple II.

 ## Other changes in fan releases
 * Smaller file size, trimmed hundreds of unused bytes and optimized some bloated routines.